pouya-codes/singularity_create_groups/README.md

                         Optional method to balance patches.
 Can choose (1) ('group', 'overall', 'category') or (2) one of ('group=cap_amt', 'overall=cap_amt', 'category=cap_amt').In the case (1), we will balance out the patches in every group, category, or overall (see description for more details).
 In case (2), we will cap the number of patches in every group, category, or overall to the number cap_amt.
                          (default: None)

-  --dataset_origin DATASET_ORIGIN [DATASET_ORIGIN ...]
-                        List of the origins of the slide dataset the patches are generated from.
-Should be from ('ovcare', 'tcga', 'other').
-(For multiple origins, works for TCGA+ovcare.
-Mix of Other origins must be tested.)
-                         (default: ['ovcare'])

   --patch_pattern PATCH_PATTERN
                         '/' separated words describing the directory structure of the patch paths.
 The words are ('annotation', 'subtype', 'slide', 'patch_size', 'magnification').
 A non-multiscale patch can be contained in a directory /path/to/patch/rootdir/Tumor/MMRD/VOA-1234/1_2.png so its patch_pattern is annotation/subtype/slide.
 A multiscale patch can be contained in a directory /path/to/patch/rootdir/Stroma/P53ABN/VOA-1234/10/3_400.png so its patch_pattern is annotation/subtype/slide/magnification
                          (default: annotation/subtype/slide)